-Today, ESU is a comprehensive university in northeastern Pennsylvania offering 58 undergraduate degree programs, 21 master's degree programs, and 2 doctoral programs, and is one of the 14 institutions in the Pennsylvania State System of Higher Education.
+Today, ESU is a comprehensive university in northeastern Pennsylvania offering 49 undergraduate degree programs, 20 master's degree programs, and 2 doctoral programs, and is a member of the Pennsylvania State System of Higher Education.
 Located in the heart of the Pocono Mountains, near the Delaware Water Gap National Recreation Area, the campus of East Stroudsburg University includes 57 buildings located on approximately 258 acres in East Stroudsburg Borough and Smithfield Township.
-Forty-six acres of the property in Smithfield Township are leased to University Properties, Inc., which constructed University Ridge, a ten-building student apartment complex with 541 beds on 43 acres, and to the Visiting Nurses Association, which built a six-bed Hospice House on three acres.
+Forty-six acres of the property in Smithfield Township are leased to University Properties, Inc., which constructed University Ridge, a tenbuilding student apartment complex with 541 beds on 43 acres, and to the Visiting Nurses Association, which built a six-bed Hospice House on three acres.
 The Innovation Center, located on the corner of Brown Street and Route 447 in Smithfield Township, was completed in 2010.
 This 51,000 sq. ft. includes ESU's Economic Development and Entrepreneurship Division, Business Accelerator Program, Office of Sponsored Projects and Research, Office of Workforce Development, Wet Lab Facilities, Entrepreneurial Leadership Center, ESU's Northeast Wildlife DNA Laboratory, and Computer Training Labs.
 The buildings in East Stroudsburg Borough include academic facilities, nine residence halls, a 1,000-seat dining hall, a Student Center, and a 60,000-square-foot Recreation Center.